Avocado Tuna Spinach Salad

 Another game changer?
 This green little gadget.
 I’m not one to collect gadgets unless they are super practical…this avocado cutter/pitter/slicer is amazing.
 (I won it in a giveaway years ago and just came across it unopened, so glad I did!!)

-I’ve been adding avocado to salad recipes like this one and smeared on toast for a while, but recently I tried mixing it with tuna as a mayo replacement and for an extra nutritional protein boost.
+I’ve been adding avocado to salad recipes like this Spinach and Arugula Citrus Salad and smeared on toast like this Avocado Feta Toast with Zaatar for a while, but recently I tried mixing it with tuna as a mayo replacement and for an extra nutritional protein boost.
 Yet, another game changer.
 If you love avocado and tuna you will love this recipe (or should I say “non-recipe”)!
 Throw it on a salad like this Avocado Tuna Spinach Salad or on some multigrain bread or with some crackers.
 It’s a great (quick) protein packed lunch (or dinner) option.

 Nutritional note: don’t be afraid of the fat in avocados.
 Avocados are full of MUFAS (monounsaturated fatty acids) and our bodies need and benefit from them in countless ways.
 Dr. Oz even says it’s great for fat loss – best news I’ve heard all day! 😉